 SRE suggests working backwards from the customer’s perspective.
 Think about what your customers care most about and how each ticket impacts that.
 To measure this impact, use best practices like SLOs to set a threshold of when customer experience is at risk of reaching unacceptable levels.
 Estimated timelines to completion can be evaluated based on the SLO.
 By orienting ticketing systems around this perspective, NOCs can ensure that development goals align with customer success.

 Blameless can help NOC teams implement SRE best practices with tools for SLOs, incident retrospectives, and more.
-To see how it all works, check out our bi-weekly live demo.
+To see how it all works, schedule a demo.

 If you liked this blog, you may also want to check out the following: